 Honors

-Students can earn a BA or BS degree with honors by attaining a grade of B or higher in all courses in the major and a grade of B or higher in three approved graduate computer science courses (30000-level and above).
-These courses may be courses taken for the major or as electives.
+Students can earn a BA or BS degree with honors by attaining a grade of B or higher in all courses in the major and a grade of B or higher in three courses from an approved list of graduate and undergraduate courses.
+The list of approved courses, which draws from PhD Core courses, PhD Elective courses, and 20000-level “Honors” courses, can be found at course-info.cs.uchicago.edu.
+The three courses counted towards the Honors requirement must be courses counting towards the major requirements.
+At most one of these three courses may be taken during the graduation quarter, while the other two must be completed at least one quarter prior to graduation.

 Students may also earn a BA or BS degree with honors by attaining the same minimum B grade in all courses in the major and by writing a successful bachelor's thesis as part of CMSC 29900 Bachelor's Thesis.
-This thesis must be based on an approved research project that is directed by a faculty member and approved by the department counselor.
+This thesis must be based on an approved research project that is directed by a faculty member and approved by the Bx Thesis Program Director.
+See the Bx Thesis Program page for more information.

-The Department of Computer Science offers a seven-course minor: an introductory sequence of four courses followed by three approved upper-level courses.
-Courses in the minor must be taken for quality grades, with a grade of C- or higher in each course.
+The Department of Computer Science offers a seven-course minor.
+Courses in the minor must be taken for quality grades, with a grade of C– or higher in each course.

 Upper-Level Courses

-The computer science minor must include three courses chosen from among all 20000-level CMSC courses and above.
+The computer science minor must include at least three courses chosen from CMSC 20000-level courses and above.
 A 20000-level course must replace each 10000-level course in the list above that was used to meet general education requirements or the requirements of a major.
+Courses numbered CMSC 295xx or CMSC 395xx may not be used for minor credit.

-No courses in the minor can be double counted with the student's major(s) or with other minors, nor can they be counted toward general education requirements.
+As per College policy, no courses in the minor can be double counted with the student's major(s) or with other minors, nor can they be counted toward general education requirements.
 More than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.
-Students may not use AP credit for computer science to meet minor requirements.
-Prospective minors should arrange to meet the departmental counselor for the minor no later than May 1 of their third year.
-The minor adviser must approve the student's Consent to Complete a Minor Program form, and the student must submit that form to the student's College adviser by the end of Spring Quarter of the student's third year.
+Prospective minors should arrange to meet the Computer Science Minor Advisor no later than May 1 of their third year.
+The Minor Advisor must approve the student's Consent to Complete a Minor Program form, and the student must submit that form to the student's College adviser by the end of Spring Quarter of the student's third year.

 Graduate Courses